What does the term “common cold” mean?

-- If soap and water are not available, use alcohol-based hand sanitizers
+- If soap and water are not available, use alcohol-based hand sanitizer

-- Encourage the person in your care to use tissues to cover their nose and mouth when sneezing or coughing, or to direct their cough into their elbow or upper sleeve
+- Encourage the person in your care to use tissues to cover their nose and mouth when sneezing or coughing and to direct their cough into their elbow or upper sleeve

 - Avoid sharing items until they have been cleaned